htcondor/htcondor/docs/automated-workflows/dagman-interaction.rst

         $ condor_submit_dag A.dag B.dag C.dag

-Multiple indepent DAGs described in various DAG input files can be submitted in a single instance of :tool:`condor_submit_dag` resulting in one :tool:`condor_dagman` job managing all DAGs.
+Multiple independent DAGs described in various DAG input files can be submitted in a single instance of :tool:`condor_submit_dag` resulting in one :tool:`condor_dagman` job managing all DAGs.
 This is done by internally combining all independent DAGs into one large DAG with no inter-dependencies between the individual